jwnwilson/authorizer/README.md

 To setup a local port to access the RDS DB with run:

 `cd infra && make bastion_db_tunnel`

+This is how DB migrations are currently done.

 # Domain Driven Development